 While the chemical makeup of juice from various aloes is similar in some respects, scientists warn against substituting the juice from another type of aloe as it may not give the same results as when you use aloe vera.

-The reason is the amount of saponins may vary, as well as anti-oxidants, and vitamins like A (beta-carotene), C, and vitamin E. Aloe vera also contains vitamin B12, one of the very few plant-based sources of this very necessary vitamin to keep blood and nerve cells healthy.
+The reason is the number of saponins may vary, as well as antioxidants, and vitamins like A (beta-carotene), C, and vitamin E. Aloe vera also contains vitamin B12, one of the very few plant-based sources of this very necessary vitamin to keep blood and nerve cells healthy.

 What’s so Special about Aloe Vera?